If you’ve ever tried to write a book, you know how it goes:

 - Change up the physical way you’re writing; sometimes a simple shift can boost creativity.
 If you use a laptop, put pen to pad.
 Try some new music, a new location, or new beverage to sip at your desk.

 - If you find you start writing slowly and warm up as time goes on, allow adequate time during your writing sessions to get the creative juices flowing.

-- Review what you wrote the day prior to refresh your memory.
+- Review what you wrote yesterday to refresh your memory.

 - Talk it out.
 Sometimes a quick conversation with yourself is enough to work through writer’s block.
 Or call a friend and bounce some ideas off them if you’re truly stuck.